jtroo/resource-aggregator/README.md

 This project is a simple data aggregator for resources on a LAN.

-The HTTP server runs on Rocket 0.5 and uses postgresql as the database.
+The HTTP server runs on Rocket 0.5 and uses sqlx+postgresql as the database.

+The client side is Angular 12.

 # Server quick start